 3. Bosobo Paint Brushes Set

-If you’re looking for fine detailing and art painting options, Bosobo Paintbrush can do the trick.
+If you’re looking for fine detailing and art painting options, this Bosobo Paintbrush set can do the trick.
 It’s a multi-purpose and versatile paint brushes set for painting acrylic on glass surfaces.
-It works well with oil-based, water-based, and washable window paint or tempera paints.
+The brushes works well with oil-based, water-based, and washable window paint or tempera paints.

 These paintbrushes are durable with high-quality nylon bristles and rust-proof ferrules.
 The wooden handles aid excellent workmanship.
-It’s easy to clean with just soapy water and then air-dry afterward.
+And when it comes to cleaning, it’s hassle-free: simply wash with soapy water and allow them to air-dry.

 How You Can Remove Paint Off Your Glass Windows